f-y/peng-sheets/README.md

 ---

-**Markdown Spreadsheet Editor** transforms your Markdown tables into a rich, interactive spreadsheet view.
+**PengSheets** transforms your Markdown tables into a rich, interactive spreadsheet view.
 Powered by [md-spreadsheet-parser](https://github.com/f-y/md-spreadsheet-parser) and **Pyodide**, it runs a robust Python parser directly in your editor, offering superior parsing accuracy and multi-sheet support.

 ## ✨ Features